U.N. peacekeepers in Congo ordered to protect civilians after city shelled

 The official said M23 had fired the shells that fell on Goma and across the border in Rwanda.

-Rwanda’s defence ministry acknowledged a rocket had hit the Rwandan border village of Buga but blamed it on the Congolese army, calling it “completely unprovoked and senseless”.
+Rwanda’s defense ministry acknowledged a rocket had hit the Rwandan border village of Buga but blamed it on the Congolese army, calling it “completely unprovoked and senseless”.

 No casualties were reported in Rwanda, but the ministry said the explosion had damaged property.